How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 • ssh.
 Starts the SSH client program on your local machine and enables secure connection to the SSH server on a remote computer.

 • -L [local_address]:[local_port]:[VNC_server_address]:[VNC_server_port].
-The local address and port for the client on the local machine are to be forwarded to the specified server host and port of the remote machine.
+Forwards the local address and port to the specified VNC server host and port on the remote machine.

 • -N. Forwards ports without executing a remote command.

 • -f.
 Sends SSH to the background after the password is provided.
-This allows typing commands in the local terminal.
+This allows you to continue typing commands in the local terminal.

 • -l [username].
 The username for connecting to the SSH server.